-Educational Activities at Kualoa
+Educational Activities At Kualoa

 Kualoa offers a wide range of outdoor activities for Hawai‛i school groups to learn about our natural environment and celebrate our rich island heritage.
 To make a reservation, contact our Education Office.
 We are working to make all of our activities comply with the current criteria of HCPS III for science and social studies.
-Click on the title to see how we have met these benchmarks.

 Allow student to explore the features of a Hale (sheltered home) in a Kauhale Village (Sheltered series of homes) at Kualoa’s Educational Center in Hakipu’u.
 Students will engage and make connections to I ka wa kahiko (days of old) and compare them to changes in our lifestyle and household today.
 Recommended for grades 4 and up